-As part of its SecureAnywhere Internet Security Plus package, Webroot offers a password manager from LastPass.
-Therefore its password manager pairs with other capabilities like identity theft protection, mobile security, and webcam protection.
+As part of its SecureAnywhere Internet Security Plus package, Webroot offers a password manager powered by LastPass Therefore its password manager pairs with other capabilities like identity theft protection, mobile security, and webcam protection.

 Zoho Vault offers options for both individuals and teams in terms of password managers.
 For businesses, the manager comes with clear dashboarding, reporting, and folder organization options.
 Additionally, Zoho offers Single Sign-On for cloud applications and comprehensive auditing, ensuring secure credentials stay monitored across disparate networks.